Global studies: Characteristics of Global Studies

-History and context
+History and Context

-The development of global studies in secondary and tertiary education is arguably a product of globalization, and its consequent results on the international community.
+The development of global studies in secondary and tertiary education is arguably a product of globalization and its consequent results on the international community.
 In the late 20th century, an unprecedented rise in communications technologies and computerization occurred around the world, again enhancing the processes of globalization: "it is a shift in our very life circumstances ... the speed of change is closely allied to the growth of communication, and development in information and communication technologies have been exponential ... globalization is a fact of life from which we cannot retreat."
-As a result of this constantly changing global community, education providers began to see a need for the introduction of global studies into secondary school curricula (i.e. introduction of global issues through already existing subjects), and to create global studies degrees for tertiary students (i.e. sole degrees with a global focus).
+As a result of this constantly changing global community, education providers began to see a need for the introduction of global studies into secondary school curricula (i.e., introduction of global issues through already existing subjects), and to create global studies degrees for tertiary students (i.e. sole degrees with a global focus).

 According to Jan Nederveen Pieterse, Mellichamp Professor of Global Studies and Sociology at the University of California, Santa Barbara:The first Global Studies conference took place at the University of Illinois Chicago in 2008; the 2009 conference was held in Dubai on the theme Views from Dubai: The Gulf and Globalization.
 The 2010 conference was in Busan, South Korea under the heading Global Rebalancing: East Asia and Globalization; the 2011 conference took place in Rio de Janeiro on Emerging societies and Emancipation; the 2012 conference was at Moscow University on the theme of Eurasia and Globalization: Complexity and Global studies; and the 2013 conference took place in New Delhi on the theme of Social Development in South Asia.The Global Studies Journal was founded in 2008 and is "devoted to mapping and interpreting new trends and patterns in globalization".

+The adoption of "Global Studies" course in US high schools in the early 2000s has been characterized as a strategy to increase geography education without requiring teachers to be certified in the field of geography.

-Subjects of interest
+Subjects of Interest

-The field of global studies revolves around the impacts of globalization and the growing interdependence of states, economies, societies, cultures, and people.
-Some of the most pressing issues in global studies are national security and diplomacy, effective citizenship in a participatory democracy, global competitiveness in a world market and the desire to enter the aid and development sector.
+The field of global studies centers on the impacts of globalization and the growing interdependence among states, economies, societies, cultures, and people.
+Some of the most pressing issues in global studies are national security and diplomacy, effective citizenship in a participatory democracy, global competitiveness in a world market, and the desire to enter the aid and development sector.